-Also called Dalisay beach, it is a small beach where you can go snorkelling and free driving in the crystal clear blue waters.
-The view both of the beach and underwater here are equally amazing- there are massive corals, a breathtaking horizon, white fair sand which makes everything seem as if it is from a dream.
+Also called Dalisay beach, it is a small beach where you can go snorkelling and free diving in the crystal clear blue waters.
+The view both of the beach and underwater here are equally amazing there are massive corals, a breathtaking horizon, white fair sand which makes everything seem as if it is from a dream.

 El NIdo still has Tour B, D and In land tours to offer.
 We visited Nacpan before too and we enjoyed it a lot.
 However, for this trip, we had to be in Port Barton already so we just did Tour A and C.